dataliterate/data-populator/README.md

   }, …
 ```

-Note that the image files are referenced from a folder called _assets_.
+Note that in the example the image files are referenced from a folder called _assets_.
 This means all your image data must be placed inside a folder that sits on the same level as your JSON file.
 The images folder as well as your images can be named anything you like, you just need to reference them accordingly within the JSON file.

-The mock data in "demo" were created with https://www.mockaroo.com, which is a pretty powerful tool to generate all kinds of data.
-The "products" images are from apple.com, the "contacts" images are from https://randomuser.me/.
+<sup>The mock data in "demo" were created with https://www.mockaroo.com, which is a pretty powerful tool to generate all kinds of data.
+The "products" images are from apple.com, the "contacts" images from https://randomuser.me/.</sup>